 Note: Design exceptions for projects on the National Highway System (NHS) require a NEPA approval regardless of project funding.
 Approval of design exceptions is considered by FHWA to be a federal administrative action as specified in 23 CFR 771.107(c) and therefore requires compliance with NEPA.
-For non-federally funded projects a separate NEPA approval is required if a project on an NHS route requires design exceptions.
-FHWA has also determined that design exceptions by themselves do not typically result in significant environmental impacts.
-See questions 13 and 14 of the FHWA Guidance on NHS Design Standards and Design Exceptions.
+FHWA guidance specifies that for design exceptions "the Federal Action is the approval of the design exception and not the project."
+See questions 12 through 14 of the FHWA Guidance on NHS Design Standards and Design Exceptions.

 MAP-21 created new CEs under 23 CFR 771.117 paragraph (c) including (c)(22) for projects within the existing operational ROW and (c)(23) for projects receiving less than \$5,000,000 of federal funds; or with a total estimated cost of not more than \$30,000,000 and federal funds comprising less than 15 percent of the total estimated project cost.
 In 2015 the FAST Act provided for annual inflation adjustments.
-In 2021 the Infrastructure Investment and Jobs Act reset the dollar amounts to \$6,000,000 and \$35,000,000.
+In 2021 the Infrastructure Investment and Jobs Act reset the dollar amounts to \$6,546,000 and \$38,185,000.
 These dollar amounts continue to be annually adjusted for inflation by FHWA.
 An arterial street widening that adds lanes could qualify for a (c)(23) CE if the total project cost met the criteria.
 A project such as HOV lanes in a highway median or general-purpose lanes within an existing transportation ROW are examples of projects that could qualify under (c)(22).
 The "existing operational ROW" is defined in regulation to mean all real property interests acquired for the construction, operation, or mitigation of a project.
 Per final rule "this CE also covers temporary easements and temporary work needed for the project even if this work is outside an operational right-of-way."
 These two CEs must also be considered in conformance with FHWA requirements for connected actions and "segmentation" so that corridor projects are not inappropriately implemented in small segments.
 From the MAP-21 Final Rule on implementing the (c)(22) and (c)(23) CEs: "The requirement that the projects demonstrate independent utility, connect logical termini, and not restrict consideration of alternatives reflects the Agencies' test for determining the full scope of a project for NEPA review purposes and avoiding impermissible segmentation."
 This means projects cannot be improperly split and analyzed as multiple separate projects and independently cleared but then bid and built as one project if their combined impacts are substantial.
 This requirement is outlined in 23 CFR 771.111(f).
 See FHWA guidance under "Development and Evaluations of Alternatives."
 These actions may also need to be analyzed as one action under laws such as the Endangered Species Act if the cumulative effects are substantial.